FAQ - Frequently Asked Questions

 Are there any Awards?

 This isn’t a race, so there are no prizes based upon performance.
-However, we do have a raffle for great merchandize prizes during the post-ride celebration.
+However, we do have drawings for great merchandise door prizes during the post-ride celebration.
 You must be present to win, unless you have made other arrangements with the organizer prior to the event.